vinamrsachdeva/vinamrsachdeva.github.io/projects.md

 *Sept 2020 - Present*

-This robot can carry objects to desired locations and drop them at desired slots while being guided by coloured strips on the ground and avoiding objects in its course.
+It can carry objects to desired locations and drop them at desired slots while being guided by coloured strips on the ground and avoiding objects in its course.
 It is being designed and developed solely with hardware.

 [Project Description](https://wiki.illinois.edu/wiki/display/ECE110HLSF15/Industrial+Material+Handler)

 ## Analog Light Seeking Car

-It can navigated by moving a torchlight in the direction you want it to move.
+It can be navigated by moving a torchlight in the direction you want it to move.
 If the torchlight is directly above it and stationary it will stop.
 You can imagine this behaviour with, say, a planetary rover that must seek sunlight for recharging.
 I did not use any micro-controller, but only passive components and a 9V battery.
 I made it for the ECE 110 course I took at UIUC.

 [Video](https://youtu.be/aBbki4NuOdQ)